DavidHe1127/aws-cert/solution_architect_associate/index.md

   ------------------------------------------
   #### Aurora
   * It provides up to five times better performance than MySQL at a price point one tenth of a commercial database while delivering similar performance and availability.
+  * Cannot be downloaded and installed on your machine
+  * MySQL compatible
+  * Relational DB
+  * Oracle competitor
+  * Auto-scaling & maintenance window
+  * 6 copies of data across 3 azs with 2 on each
   * Read Aurora FAQs
   ------------------------------------------
   #### Summary